fabiola-rojas/techcat2025/w6-work/S3 and Snowflake (w6d1)/Lab 1-6.md

-# Lab 1: Research Activity

-### Research Lab Activity: Understanding S3 Upload and Download Methods
+# Understanding S3 Upload and Download Methods

 **Objective**: Analyze and understand the differences between various methods of uploading and downloading files using the Boto3 library for AWS S3.
 Determine the appropriate use cases for each method.